Seteco/Somorrostro/Monitoring-ephemeral-nodes.md

 ```
 *`netdata.conf` configuration on slaves, to disable the local database and health checks.*

 Keep in mind that setting `memory mode = none` will also force `[health].enabled = no` (health checks require access to a local database).
 But you can keep the database and disable health checks if you need to.
+You are however sending all the metrics to the master server, which can handle the health checking (`[health].enabled = yes`)

 ### Troubleshooting metrics streaming